igachev/WatchShop-SPA/README.md

 JWT_SECRET=my-secret-123 // provide a secret for JsonWebToken

-ADMIN_EMAIL=adminW@abv.bg // You must register in the website with this email in order to be able to login as admin
+ADMIN_EMAIL=adminW@abv.bg // You must register in the website with the email you type here in order to be able to login as admin

 ![01 registerAsAdmin](https://github.com/igachev/WatchShop-SPA/assets/102420254/a4b61b5b-47ed-4639-bb91-49288974c168)